marinazyuzina/frontend-project-44/README.md

 ## Install
 1. Install Node.js package or update to the latest version.
-2. Clone the repository: type at the command line **git clone git@github.com:marinazyuzina/frontend-project-44.git**
+2. Clone the repository.
+Type at the command line: **git clone git@github.com:marinazyuzina/frontend-project-44.git**
 3. Change to the project directory: **cd frontend-project-44**
 4. Install the npm package: **npm install**
 5. Add dependencies: **make install**